What Is An Anovulatory Cycle, What Causes It And How To Prevent It?

 Quite simply, an anovulatory cycle occurs when a woman skips ovulation.
 If a woman is not tracking her ovulation, she may not even know it has happened.
 When anovulation takes place, most women will appear to menstruate as normal, but ovulation will not occur.
 During the early and late years of menstruation, this is a common occurrence.
 In these instances, a woman’s body is changing drastically and anovulatory cycles will happen quite often.
 If a woman is in her prime, it is common to have the odd cycle without ovulation.
 The trouble occurs when anovulation is a common theme in a woman’s life.

 Common, easily regulated causes for anovulatory cycles are stress, overexertion, and eating habits.
 When women are over or underweight, their bodies will react differently to hormonal changes as they occur.
 A vigorous exercise program or extremely active lifestyle can affect hormones and thus ovulation and fertility.
 For example, a lot of gymnasts and ballerinas will experience anovulatory cycles quite often.
 When women use “The Pill” or “The Shot”, they are chemically imitating anovulation.
-Over an extended period of time, the use of these drugs can negatively affect the function of your reproductive organs.
+Over an extended period of time, the use of these drugs can negatively affect the function of your reproductive system.

 Diagnosis and Treatment of Anovulation